First, let me say THANK YOU for all of your sweet comments on our paying off $125,000 of debt announcement. You guys are

 The amount we got approved for was $30 more a month than what we were paying for our 2 bedroom apartment.
 We also lucked out as buyers because this was right after the housing market crash of 2008, so house prices were very low, especially in our area.
 And we were able to take advantage of the first time home buyer tax credit, which was actually an $8,000 check made out to us.
 So, part of this was being smart and part of it was luck.

-I feel like buying a house well within our means really helped us financially.
+I feel like buying a house well within our means really helped us financially in the long run.